 Nearly every life-enhancing experience is made better with proper preparation.
 Before you go on a travel vacation, you plan your itinerary; you pack the appropriate clothes and accessories.
 If you’re going on a long hike or bike ride, you’ll enjoy yourself more if in the weeks leading up to the event, you prepare with an increased amount of stamina-building exercises.

 The same thing goes for colon cleansing.
 Think of it as a big change of pace for your digestive system – a vacation of sorts from the way you’re used to eating.
-Proper preparation – physically and mentally – will go a long way to helping you adhere to the necessary procedures and to derive the greatest benefit.
+Proper colon cleansing prep – physically and mentally – will go a long way to helping you adhere to the necessary procedures and to derive the greatest benefit.

 Here are some tips: